Volume Thirteen, Number One

 Relieved, I thanked Howard, and looked up Matter of Huang in Volume 16 of the Administrative Decisions of the Immigration and Nationality Law of the United States.
 It was there, but it held exactly the opposite of what Howard told me.
 Howard and I started working as INS Attorneys back in 1976, and I was sure that he would not make a mistake like this.
 I tried to call him on his cell phone, but he wasn’t answering, so I was forced to leave a message.
 In the meantime, I consulted the Immigration Law Sourcebook, the “Bible” of immigration lawyers.
 There were two Matter of Huangs listed in the index, one from 1965 and the other from 1988, and neither one had anything to do with the 1977 version of Matter of Huang.

 Becoming more and more frustrated, I was relieved when the phone rang and it was Howard.
 I explained the cul de sac that my research had led to.
 Howard laughed and replied that the BIA had reconsidered the “first” Huang and he had forgotten to tell me that the revised decision did not get printed in the books.
 “You have to get the decision online.”
 This time, I asked Howard to remain on the phone while I searched for the online version of the decision.
-From our “Deportation” page, I clicked on

-to reach our “Executive Offices of Immigration Review” page, then clicked again, and scrolled down to the “Board of Immigration Appeals” portion of the page, and clicked on “Decisions of the Board of Immigration Appeals (1962- Present)”.
-I clicked again on “Volume 16″ and scrolled down to Decision #2616, Matter of Huang, and noticed that, unlike in the book, there were two versions of the decision, and on the second version, there was a little green tab with the word “UPDATED” blinking on and off.
+To reach our “Executive Offices of Immigration Review” page, then clicked again, and scrolled down to the “Board of Immigration Appeals” portion of the page, and clicked on “Decisions of the Board of Immigration Appeals (1962- Present)”.
+I clicked again on “Volume 16” and scrolled down to Decision #2616, Matter of Huang, and noticed that, unlike in the book, there were two versions of the decision, and on the second version, there was a little green tab with the word “UPDATED” blinking on and off.
 “I’m amazed,” I told Howard, “but I never doubted you.”
 He laughed and left me to read the case.

 Not surprisingly, Matter of Huang held exactly what Howard said it did.
 The regulation that underpins the holding in the case still exists although it has been renumbered.
 Huang has never been overruled or modified, and it is a precedent decision so that the Judge is bound by its holding.